awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-databrew-recipe-recipeparameters.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `CustomValue`  <a name="cfn-databrew-recipe-recipeparameters-customvalue"></a>
-One or more values that can be substituted or removed, depending on the context\.
+A list of custom values to use in a step that requires that you provide a value to finish the operation\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)